 In 1992, the face value of the 1 kg coin was lowered from AUD $ 10.000 to AUD $ 3.000 whereas the face value of the 10 oz coin was lowered from AUD $ 2.500 to AUD $ 1.000 and the face value of the 2 oz coin from AUD $ 500 to AUD $ 200.
 The 10 oz and 2 oz gold coins were last minted in 2009 and the 1/20 oz coins in 2011.
-The 1/2 gram Gold Miniature Kangaroo “Mini Roo” coins were produced in 2014 and 2015.
+The 1/2 gram Gold Miniature Kangaroo “Mini Roo” coins are produced since 2010.

 The official mintages of the various Australian Gold Kangaroo coins were published here by the Perth Mint online.

 The mintage record of Australian Gold Kangaroos was in 2013 when 341,417 coins of the 1 oz denomination were sold.
-Of the other denominations, the 1kg coin is generally produced with the lowest mintages.
+Of the other denominations, the 1 kg coin is generally produced with the lowest mintages.
 Only 61 such coins with the Red Kangaroo design were minted in 2002.